Value Line Investment Survey

 How Much the Value Line Investment Survey Costs

-The print version is a little more expensive than the online but you can sign up for a 13 week trial for between $65 and $75 and an annual subscription for $598 for one year or $1,395 for a three year subscription to save a good deal of money.
+The print version is a little more expensive than the online but you can sign up for a 13 week trial for between $65 and $75 and an annual subscription for $598 for one year or $1,395 for a three-year subscription to save a good deal of money.
 You might want to check with your accountant because it’s possible that some or all of the expense might be tax deductible.
-Once you've been a subscriber for awhile, you can almost always negotiate (or wait for a sale) a renewal rate of $299.
+Once you've been a subscriber for a while, you can almost always negotiate (or wait for a sale) a renewal rate of $299.

 Other Value Line Resources and Products

 There are numerous other Value Line products aside from the legendary Investment Survey.
-These include the Small and Mid-Cap edition, mutual fund edition, options, convertibles, et cetera.
+These include the Small and Mid-Cap Edition, mutual fund edition, options, convertibles, et cetera.
 For new investors, these don’t make a lot of sense unless you have specialized knowledge or a particular interest.

 Reasons You Should Consider Buying a Value Line Investment Survey Subscription

 Keep in mind that, personally, I have no affiliation with the company that publishes the product other than being a long-time customer.
 This recommendation is entirely unbiased as I have no incentive, in any capacity, to recommend the Value Line Investment Survey but I do so, nevertheless, wholeheartedly.